PichardRarker/guitar-tuition/power_chords.md

 <br/><br/>

-### Are power chords played this way barre chords?
+### ❓Are power chords played this way barre chords?

 Sort of.
 Returning to our `F5` example - when you play a power chord using this approach, it's only technically a power chord if you hit the 6th, 5th and 4th strings.
 If you strum all 6 strings you'll find it makes a pleasant sound, but this is no longer a power chord - you're playing a minor chord using the barring technique.